Variational Monte Carlo#

 c.
 Computing the energy#

-Now that we have the wave-function Psi and the local energy LocalEnergy we should be able to compute the local energy by doing the two integrals
+Now that we have the wave-function Psi and the local energy LocalEnergy we should be able to compute the energy by doing the two integrals

 \[ N = \int |\Psi(x,y,z)|^2 E_L(x,y,z) dx dy dz \]